 Turns out I found the exception to that rule.

-As we were driving through downtown Burlington, looking for a place to park, I turned onto a street that runs right in front of the fire station.
-Well, just as I did so, a fire engine turned its lights on and prepared to pull out of the station.
+As we were driving through downtown Burlington looking for a place to park, I turned onto a street that runs right in front of the fire station.
+Just as I did so, a fire engine turned its lights on and prepared to pull out of the station.
 So I – and everyone else around me – stopped to allow it to pass.
-Well, everyone except the guy on the bike, who clearly wasn’t paying attention when he rode right into the rear passenger side of my car.
+Well, everyone except the guy on the bike, who clearly wasn’t paying attention when he rode right into my car.

 Anyway, the next morning dawned grey and windy (still), so we gave up all hopes of sunshine as we packed up and loaded our car onto the Lake Champlain Ferry for a ride across the lake to Plattsburgh, New York.